BerkeleyTrue/homelab/kanban.md

 ## To Do

 - create fusion of hdds
-- set up extras
-- create snapraid from extras
+- create snapraid of drives

 ## Doing

-- passthrough  HDDs
-- passthrough GPU
+- fix: show drives through sata card

 ## Done